Estimated reading time: 3 minutes

 Bare soil loses moisture much faster, requiring watering more frequently.
 Instead, cover the ground with mulch, or even a native, drought-resistant ground cover.
 The moisture will stay in the ground longer, and your yard’s water needs will drop dramatically.

 3. Promote Healthier Soil With Compost

 Have you been turned on to composting yet?
-Spreading a layer of compost on top of your gardens not only returns much-needed nutrients to the soil, but also helps with water retention.
+Spreading a layer of compost on top of your gardens returns much-needed nutrients to the soil and helps with water retention.
 Healthier soil actually absorbs more water and retains it for longer, reducing the need for water.